 Still, if you can cut through the earnings headlines to follow the cash instead, you might be on the path toward seriously great investments.

 Want to read more about Staples?
-Finding all of our Foolish analysis on any stocks is as easy as adding it to your watchlist:
+Add it to My Watchlist, which will find all of our Foolish analysis on this stock.

 At the time this article was published Jim Royal owns shares of McDonald's.The Motley Fool owns shares of Amazon.com, Staples, and Wal-Mart Stores.Motley Fool newsletter serviceshave recommended buying shares of Amazon.com, McDonald's, Staples, and Wal-Mart Stores.Motley Fool newsletter serviceshave recommended creating a diagonal call position in Wal-Mart Stores.
 The Motley Fool has adisclosure policy.
 We Fools may not all hold the same opinions, but we all believe thatconsidering a diverse range of insightsmakes us better investors.
 Try any of our Foolish newsletter servicesfree for 30 days.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.